View Betty Hineline's Obituary on PoconoRecord.com and share memories

 Betty Ann Hineline

-Betty Ann Hineline, 74, of East Stroudsburg, passed away Thursday, April 23, 2020, at Whitesone Corner Care Center.
+Betty Ann Hineline, 74, of East Stroudsburg, passed away on April 23, 2020 at Whitestone Care Center.

-Betty is survived by her children, Adrian (Keith) Hineline and his wife, Kimberly, of Stedman, N.C., Anna Elizabeth Miller-Staples of Tallahassee, Fla., James Joseph Miller and his wife, Shiela, of East Stroudsburg, and Sharon Lynne Miller-Wilson and her husband, Alex Jr., of East Stroudsburg; her grandchildren, Melissa Ann Miller-Staples, Isaac Henry LaBar and his wife, Monica, James Joseph Miller II, Meghan Taylor, David Theodore and Jeremiah Levi Miller; her many great grandchildren, Nickolas Tyler Labar, Mason Isaac Labar, Isaiah Hunter Labar-Slider, Kimberly Labar-Morris, Anthony Labar-Morris, Amber Marie Keeling, Teresa Mae Kulp, and Terri Lynn Kulp; her siblings, Elizabeth L Hineline-Aumiller, Harlan T Hineline Jr., Walter Hineline; and many nieces and nephews.
+Her great grandchildren Nickolas Tyler Labar, Mason Isaac Labar, Isaiah Hunter Labar-Slider, Kimberly Labar-Morris, Anthony Labar-Morris, Amber Marie Keeling, Teresa Mae Kulp, Terri Lynn Kulp.

+Her siblings Elizabeth L Hineline-Aumiller, Harlan T Hineline Jr, Walter Hineline; and many nieces and nephews.

-She was preceded in death by her grandson, LeRoy David Stout Jr. and granddaughter, Kimberly Leigh Brown-Labar; her sisters, Doris Jean Transue-Aumiller and Carol Lynn Transue-Weidmer, and her brother, Richard A Hineline.
+She was predeceased by her grandson LeRoy David Stout Jr and granddaughter Kimberly Leigh Brown-Labar; her sisters Doris Jean Transue-Aumiller and Carol Lynn Transue-Weidmer and her brother Richard A Hineline.